Jack Satter Foundation

 • Individuals

 The Jack Satter Foundation accepts applications by invitation-only.
-Trustees will conduct independent research on nonprofit organizations working in their fields of interest and invite select organizations to submit a request for funding.
-Though the Foundation knows many excellent organizations and worthwhile programs, they are able to consider only a small number of grant awards each year.
+Trustees and advisors will conduct independent research on nonprofit organizations working in the Foundation’s fields of interest and invite select organizations to submit a request for funding.
+Though the Foundation knows many excellent organizations and worthwhile programs, it is able to consider only a small number of grant awards each year.

 Organizations receiving an invitation from the Jack Satter Foundation will be instructed to submit a brief letter of intent (LOI).
 Trustees will review the LOI and decide if they would like to invite a full proposal.